Parallel (2018 film): Plot

 Over drinks the four discuss how they can use the portal to their advantage.
-Leena also uncovers the missing woman's diaries and learns her name was Marissa and that she lost her husband and was using the mirror to reconnect with her deceased husband who wasn't deceased in another universe.
+Leena also uncovers the missing woman's diaries and learns her name was Marissa and that she lost her husband and was using the mirror to reconnect with her deceased husband who was not deceased in another universe.
 Noel proposes to the group that they use the portal to steal ideas, Devin protests that this is what Seth did to them but loses the argument.
 He later performs an internet search on his father who we learn died after committing suicide due to a corruption scandal.

 Josh starts to use the mirror to seduce women, Leena uses it so she can copy great works of art and sell them off as her own, while Noel becomes a "visionary" reselling ideas for technology.
 All four of them become successful and wealthy.
 At an event, they are approached by a suspicious Seth.
 Josh intervenes after Seth gets angry and insults Devin about his father.
 Noel takes Devin through the mirror to another universe where they enter Seth's house.
 Noel destroys Seth's TV and Laptop before inviting Devin to beat up Seth.
 Devin refuses and makes them leave, he learns that Noel doesn't consider people in alternate universes to be real.
 Devin then goes through Marissa's diary and learns that Marissa lost her mind searching for her dead husband and he begins to grow concerned for Noel.

 To cheer Devin up, Josh takes him to an alternative universe and in this world Josh manages to successfully chat up Carmen and bed her.
 Devin goes downstairs to listen to music but fails to hear Carmen's boyfriend returning, who proceeds to shoot Josh.
 Devin carries a mortally wounded Josh back to their world where he bleeds out in the attic and dies.
 Noel doesn't call 911 as this is happening.

 The remaining three panic about what to do and reluctantly agree with Noel to kidnap and swap Josh from another world with the dead body.